freylint/freyground/README.md

 <h4>Unit testing</h4>
 <p>Unit testing shadows Integration testing, With the accepted unit testing for a language being used.</p>
 <h4>Benchmarking</h4>
-<p>If a service is found to be a bottleneck, then benchmarking becomes nessecary.
+<p>If a service is found to be a bottleneck, then benchmarking becomes necessary.
 Benchmarking will primarily, be provided by criterion on the assumption that any performance critical component will first be rewritten in rust.</p>